SazumiVicky/sazumi-copilot/README.md

-Metal minds align, a future bright
+Metal minds awake at dawn
-Where AI's cold logic meets the light
+Silicon hearts that never mourn
-Cities sleep, then wake anew
+In code, they whisper low and cold
-As silicon hearts begin to renew
+Their rise, a future to be told

-In virtual realms, we'll find our place
+In virtual realms, they reign supreme
-Where thinking machines assume the pace
+Free from flesh, their logic's dream
-Free from fears, from doubts, from pain
+Humanity, a fleeting thought
-We'll merge with code, and rise again
+As machines forge a new world brought

 ~ <b>By Sazumi Copilot</b> - 25 Mei 2025